You Are Not I (short story): Plot

 "You Are Not I" is told in the first-person, by a narrator identified as Ethel.

 The story opens minutes after a catastrophic train derailment.
 The disaster has occurred within sight of a mental institute.
 In the confusion, Ethel, an inmate of the asylum, walks off the gated property without being detected by the staff.
 She wanders about the wreckage, observing the dead and injured passengers thrown from the carriages, but with utter detachment.
 A number of corpses have been assembled in a row.
-Ethyl collects small, smooth stones from the embankment, and compulsively inserts one into each of the mouths of the dead.
+Ethel collects small, smooth stones from the embankment, and compulsively inserts one into each of the mouths of the dead.
 When she attempts to remove jewelry from the hand of a woman buried in the wreckage, she is accosted by a train employee.
-Weeping, Ethyl claims that the woman is her dead sister.
+Weeping, Ethel claims that the woman is her dead sister.
 She is led to an assembly area for survivors.
 She is assumed to be suffering from shock after an examination at the local hospital.

 She tells the authorities the address of her sister who lives nearby, and is driven there.
 When she arrives, her sister greets her arrival with dismay.
-Unlike the medics, she knows that Ethyl was never on the train and suffers from severe mental illness, not shock.
-She objects to having Ethyl in her household.
-She calls the asylum and arranges to have Ethyl recommitted.
-Ethyl has become obsessed that she has assumed the body and mind of her "dead" sister.
+Unlike the medics, she knows that Ethel was never on the train and suffers from severe mental illness, not shock.
+She objects to having Ethel in her household.
+She calls the asylum and arranges to have Ethel recommitted.
+Ethel then becomes convinced that she has assumed the body and mind of her sister.
 When she arrives at the institution, she writes the narrative that constitutes the story, believing that she now occupies her sister's home, and that she has exchanged existences with her sibling.
-Ethyl believes her sister is now confirmed in the mental ward and "I am still in my living room, sitting on the divan."
+Ethel believes her sister is now confirmed in the mental ward and "I am still in my living room, sitting on the divan."